-- The site lies in Newark Conservation Area in close proximity to Listed Buildings and the District Council will be preparing a development brief to guide development on the site, any proposals will have to meet the requirements of such a brief; and - Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures reflecting the high archaeological potential of the site, secured by condition on any planning consent are likely to be required.
+- The site lies in Newark Conservation Area in close proximity to Listed Buildings and the District Council will be preparing a development brief to guide development on the site, any proposals will have to meet the requirements of such a brief; and - Pre-determination evaluation and post determination mitigation measures in the form of excavation likely to be required, reflecting the high archaeological potential of the site.

-2.9 The area on Bowbridge Road south of the proposed leisure centre is going through a period of change, long established industrial uses are disappearing and brownfield sites are becoming vacant.
+The area on Bowbridge Road south of the proposed leisure centre is going through a period of change, long established industrial uses are disappearing and brownfield sites are becoming vacant.
 The normal recycling of land however is restricted by continuing neighbouring uses within the Area.
 Therefore a policy to facilitate re-use of the sites is proposed to ensure proper redevelopment of the area.